-Winner of the Welsh Singers Competition in 2012, Gary Griffiths represented Wales in the 2013 BBC Cardiff Singer of the World Competition.
-He studied at the Guildhall School of Music and Drama where he was the 2009 winner of the coveted Gold Medal Competition.
+Winner of the Welsh Singers Competition in 2012, Gary Griffiths was a finalist in the Wales in the 2013 BBC Cardiff Singer of the World.
+He studied at the Guildhall School of Music and Drama where in 2009 he won of the prestigious Gold Medal Competition.

-A committed recitalist, he has appeared at the Oxford Lieder Festival with Sholto Kynoch, the Cowbridge Music Festival with Joseph Middleton, King’s Place with Iain Burnside, the Ludlow English Song Weekend with Simon Lepper, the Chipping Campden Music Festival with Joel Harder, the Woodbridge Chamber Concert Series in Suffolk with Iain Burnside, and the Lower Machen Festival with Caradog Williams.
-Future recitals include St David’s Hall, Cardiff; Beaumaris, Harrogate, Dore Abbey, Fishguard and Cowbridge.
+A committed recitalist, he has appeared at the Oxford Lieder Festival with Sholto Kynoch, the Cowbridge Music Festival with Joseph Middleton, King’s Place with Iain Burnside, the Ludlow English Song Weekend with Simon Lepper, the Chipping Campden Music, in Harrogate, Dore Abbey and St. David’s Hall, Cardiff.

 Gary is the recipient of the WNO Chris Ball Bursary, the WNO Sir John Moores Award and the Elizabeth Parry Family Bursary, and is supported by the Joseph Strong Frazer Trust.
-He is a Samling Scholar and Studies with Robert Dean.
+He is a Samling Scholar and studies with Robert Dean.
 In recording, he appears on Catrin Finch’s Lullabies CD for Deutsche Grammophon.

 For an up-to-date biography, please contact Henry Lindsay